-- (1) The doctoral degree can be revoked - 1. if it transpires subsequently that the recipient of the doctoral degree has deliberatively deceived about the existence of essential prerequisites for admittance to the doctoral programme or to the doctoral examination procedure; - 2. if it transpires subsequently that the recipient of the doctoral degree is guilty of a misrepresentation when carrying out the doctoral components, particularly in the dissertation: - 3. if the recipient of the doctoral degree, upon request in accordance with Sect.
-18 par.
-3, has received the doctoral certificate but does not deliver the obligatory copies within the time period required in accordance with Sect.
-17 par.
-5, unless he or she is not responsible for failing to comply with the time limit. - (2) The faculty proper takes the decision on revocation after an expert opinion from the doctoral committee in a closed session with the majority of the members present entitled to vote.
-The doctoral Committee is authorised to seek expert opinions to prepare its opinion.
+- (1) The doctoral degree can be revoked - 1. if it transpires subsequently that the doctoral student has deliberatively deceived about the existence of essential prerequisites for admittance to the doctoral programme or to the doctoral examination procedure; - 2. if it transpires subsequently that the doctoral student is guilty of a misrepresentation when carrying out the doctoral components, particularly in the dissertation;

+(2) The faculty proper takes the decision on revocation after an expert opinion from the doctoral committee in a closed session with the majority of the members present entitled to vote.
+The Doctoral Committee is authorised to seek expert opinions to prepare its opinion.
 The decision should be made by the faculty proper within one year after discovery of the facts that justify revocation.
 The individual affected is to be given an opportunity to express his or her view before the decision.
-If the doctoral degree has been completed in cooperation with a partner university abroad, the decision on revocation will be made with their cooperation. - (3) After the decision about the revocation of the doctoral degree, the doctoral certificate is to be declared invalid and retracted.
+If the doctoral degree has been completed in cooperation with a partner university abroad, the decision on revocation will be made with their cooperation.
+The provisions of the Administrative Procedure Act for the state of North Rhine-Westphalia (VwVfG NRW) are to be applied to this procedure.

+(3) After the decision about the revocation of the doctoral degree, the doctoral certificate is to be declared invalid and retracted.